PaulRosset/previs/README.md

 Concerning the workflow of testing, rather than create unit tests on multiple call systems that already been tested especially docker calls, we instead run the program in real world use case to verify nothing broke and prevent regressions.
 To understand it, you can check out the `.travis.yml` file that serve th is purpose.

+On the other hand, for the configuration parsing of Travis mechanism, we have a package [travis](https://github.com/PaulRosset/previs/tree/master/travis) that is only doing this purpose and where some tests resides.

 ### Contribute